CoderEgloo/warden-theme/README.md

 # Turquoise Foam

-This is a simple theme I made that aims to be a combination of high contrast cyan and matte black for easier I Hope you enjoy! 😊
+This is a simple theme I made that aims to be a combination of high contrast cyan and matte black to he easier on the eyes 👀

+I Hope you enjoy! 😊
 ![image desc](/small.png)